Aviancer/amouse/README.md

 If your serial cable/adapter isn't fully pinned (missing a CTS pin), you may use the `-i` (immediate ident) option bypass the automatic handling.
 In this case you will need to manually time it and launch the mouse driver and amouse at the same time.
 The timing can be pretty tight and require multiple attempts.

+You can use the `-W` option to have the software write your current settings as the default settings when you run the software, the configuration will be written to `~/.amouse.conf` in the same binary format that is used to store the settings in flash for the stand-alone Pico adapter.

 `amouse -h` will also print help and list of flags available.

 # Raspberry Pico (RP2040) version